 - Networks and Collaborations

 - Publication Services

 - Library Resources

-Underpinning the School's national role is the research and scholarship undertaken by its academic staff.
-The process of undertaking challenging research in order to extend the boundaries of knowledge across disciplines and in collaboration with researchers from around the world is critical to the School's function as an innovative space for advanced study and its commitment to the highest standards of scholarship.
+Underpinning the School's national role is the research and scholarship generated by its academic staff.
+Undertaking challenging research that extends the boundaries of knowledge across disciplines and in collaboration with researchers from around the world is critical to the School's function as an innovative space for advanced study and its commitment to the highest standards of scholarship.

-The School's location within the University of London precinct in Bloomsbury, central London, allows easy access to the rich cultural amenities of London and the institutes gain greatly from the participation of visiting researchers and guest speakers working in government, diplomacy, business and development, the cultural and heritage industries, and other universities from around the world.
+The School's location within the University of London precinct in Bloomsbury, central London, allows easy access to the rich cultural amenities of London.
+The institutes benefit from the participation of visiting researchers and guest speakers working in government, diplomacy, business and development, the cultural and heritage industries, and other universities from around the world.